Frequently Asked Questions

 The controllers in many mid-2000 and newer vehicles communicate on a Controller Area Network (CAN).
 In order to know which devices are the ends of the CAN bus, 120Ω termination resistors are used.
 In many cases, the engine control module contains a termination resistor.
 When the termination resistors are not present, no communication will occur on the bus.

-PowerBlock II and PowerBlock IV have switchable CAN termination built in.
+PowerBlock Basic, PowerBlock II and PowerBlock IV have built-in switchable CAN termination.
 Flip the switch one way for ignition power on, flip it the other way for ignition power + CAN termination.
 The side of the PowerBlock is labeled to show you which way is which.

 Note: If you are programming a BCM, TCM, or any other controllers lacking CAN termination, they may not communicate until you switch CAN termination to the on position.